Which Construction Jobs Are the Hardest?

-Contractors who are dripping in sweat while digging out rock, surrounded by sawdust while crafting the perfect fireplace mantel, contorting themselves while running new wires or pipes, know that home renovation reality is much more grueling and potentially dangerous than it looks on TV.
+Contractors who are dripping in sweat digging out rock, surrounded by sawdust crafting the perfect fireplace mantel, or contorting themselves running new wires or pipes know home renovation reality is much more grueling and potentially dangerous than it looks on TV.
 And this is not always something consumers fully grasp.

-To find out what tradesmen and women and homeowners perceived as the hardest jobs—those that are physically demanding and also demanding in ability—CraftJack decided to survey more than 1,600 contractors and about 650 consumers.
-They ranked 32 types of work, everything from plumbing and junk collecting to masonry, doors and windows.
+To find out what tradesmen and women and homeowners perceived as the hardest jobs — physically demanding as well as demanding in ability — CraftJack, an online site matching consumer projects to available contractors, decided to survey more than 1,600 contractors and about 650 consumers.
+It ranked 32 types of work, from plumbing and junk collecting to masonry, doors and windows.

 Overall, carpentry rose to the top.
-This specialty seemed to have the highest respect, acknowledged as physically difficult and but also requiring expertise and solid training to master it well.
+This specialty seemed to draw the greatest respect, acknowledged as physically difficult while requiring expertise and thorough training to master it.

-When it came to work that’s the most physically demanding, both contractors and consumers agreed on the top two jobs: demolition and roofing.
-Each requires plenty of strength, balance and caution to safely, successfully get the work done.
+When it came to the most physically demanding work, contractors and consumers agreed on the top two jobs: demolition and roofing.
+Each requires plenty of strength, balance and caution to safely and successfully complete the task.